kontent-ai-bot/sourcebit-source-kontent/README.md

 ### Example configuration

-For more info see the [example](https://github.com/Kentico/sourcebit-source-kontent/tree/master/example) folder which contains already configured `sourcebit-source-plugin` and `sourcebit-target-jekyll` plugin.
+For more info see the [example-npm](https://github.com/Kentico/sourcebit-source-kontent/tree/master/example-npm) folder which contains already configured `@kentico\sourcebit-source-plugin` and `sourcebit-target-jekyll` plugin.

 _sourcebit.js_